 One thing I love about Apologia science curriculum, you can choose how much support you want.

-I tend to be the minimalist.
+I tend to be a minimalist.
 I buy the textbook and the tests.
 This is what I did last year for Biology.
 My kids did great with this once they settled into the groove of how to complete a science module (more on that in a moment when I talk about how we’ll be scheduling our high school chemistry).

 The next step up is purchasing the textbook, tests book, and notebook.
 One of my best homeschool friends uses this method.
 She buys the notebooks for each of her kids and swears by this method because ALL OF THEIR MATERIALS ARE IN THE SAME PLACE.
 That right there is a huge benefit.